Sankofa Square

-Design
+Description

 Sankofa Square is bordered on the north by Dundas Street East, on the east by Victoria Street, and on the west by Yonge Street, and on the south by a street named Dundas Square.
 It is 1 acre in area.
 It is an irregular pentagon in shape.
 The angled northeastern side of the square along Dundas St, is known as the hypotenuse, which features a structure supported by 11 round concrete pillars.
 This creates an industrial urban aesthetic, which, being to the north, casts no shadows on the rest of the space.
-The other three sides are square (i.e., at right angles to one another and to Yonge and Dundas Streets).
+The other three sides are square.

 The square is on a slight incline, which architects Brown + Storey have said was intended to evoke a theatrical stage.
-It is made with modular raised square textured 35.125 by 35.125 in granite slabs (each slab costing approximately $1,500: $1,000 materials plus $500 labour), features a diagonally running zinc canopy along the northern hypotenuse of the "square", a movable plinth which serves as a stage for concerts and other performances, a row of lighted fountains set directly into the pavement, a row of small trees along the southern edge, a transparent canopy over the plinth, and a new entrance to TMU subway station below.
+It is made with modular raised square textured 35.125 by 35.125 in granite slabs with a diagonally running zinc canopy demarking the southern edge.
+There is a movable plinth which serves as a stage for concerts and other performances, a row of lighted fountains set directly into the pavement, a row of small trees along the southern edge, a transparent canopy over the plinth, and an entrance to TMU subway station below.
 A series of low, circular stone planters was added to the western side of the square in the summer of 2005.